Ready to find the perfect college degree?

 13. Research Analyst

-Probably no one has to tell the history major about research.
-This major is filled with tons of it as a matter of course.
+This major is filled with tons research as a matter of course.
 It turns out that all that researching prepares history majors for research jobs, including jobs in research analysis.

 These research professionals get paid to read.
 Granted, there is a bit more to it than that.
-They must also sift through a great deal of data, analyze it, and then synthesize it into an understandable report.
+They must also sift through a great deal of data.
+They analyze it, and synthesize it into an understandable report.
 Along the way, they’ll fact check and cross-reference information as needed.

 Research analysts work primarily in the scientific and technical fields.
 A great number of them also work in the insurance and finance fields, management and wholesale.
 Four percent of them work in publishing.